MARKET SNAPSHOT: U.S. Stock Indicators Ease From Record Highs As Bank Earnings Arrive

 Continue Reading Below

-U.S. stock futures on Thursday showed little change, setting the equity market up for a muted open following the prior day's trifecta of records.
+U.S. stock futures edged down Thursday, setting the equity market up for a small retreat following the prior day's trifecta of records.

-Traders are waiting for earnings from banking giants, while also tracking a trading debut for a new issue and a surge for cryptocurrency bitcoin.
+Shares in J.P.
+Morgan Chase & Co.(JPM) inched lower in premarket action even as the bank posted better-than-expected results (http://www.marketwatch.com/story/jp-morgans-earnings-rise-despite-weak-trading-2017-10-12), and Citigroup Inc.(C) was also due to post earnings before the open.

 What are the main benchmarks doing?